nitzanpap/auto-tab-groups/README.md

 ## Planned Features

-- Add customizable mapping for domain names to group titles
-- Add support for pinned tabs.
-  - Pinned tabs will not be grouped.
-  - Pinning a tab will ungroup it from any existing group.
-  - Unpinning a tab will apply the default grouping behavior.
-- Save/Load window state, including tab groups, pinned tabs, and window position
 - AI-powered tab grouping (In Progress):
   - Server-side AI grouping API with token-based usage tracking
   - Free tier with limited trial tokens and premium tier with unlimited usage